rafanahmed/Zettelkasten/README.md

 The notes are written in Markdown and managed with Obsidian.
 They’re loosely structured and mostly follow a Zettelkasten approach — atomic notes, connections between ideas, and low effort maintenance.
 Some notes are raw, some are refined.
 That’s intentional.

+**Plugins installed:**
+- Better Word Count
+- Latex Suite

 ## If you're curious

 This repo is public because I believe in learning in the open.
 You won’t find polished blog posts or tutorials here.
-Just thoughts
+Just my pure notes, learning and knowledge :)